-It is also possible for individuals to express some symptoms seen in attention deficit hyperactivity disorder (ADHD), such as a short attention span.
+It is also possible for a person to exhibit some symptoms that are common in attention deficit hyperactivity disorder, such as a short attention span.

-A 14-point Maladaptive Daydreaming Scale was developed to help a person determine whether they are experiencing symptoms of the condition.
-However, the scale should only be used as an indication and is not designed to provide a formal diagnosis.
+Experts did develop a 14-point Maladaptive Daydreaming Scale to help people determine whether or not they are experiencing symptoms of it.
+However, people should only use the scale as an indication.
+Its purpose is not to provide a formal diagnosis.

 There is no standard treatment for maladaptive dreaming.
-However, there are some techniques derived from anecdotal evidence that may help manage the symptoms.
+However, there are some techniques derived from anecdotal evidence that may help a person manage the symptoms.

-Reducing fatigue: This can either be through increasing the amount or quality of sleep.
+- Reducing fatigue: A person can do this by increasing the amount or quality of sleep they get.
 It may also be helpful to use stimulants such as caffeine to combat tiredness in the daytime.

-Being aware of symptoms: Keeping others informed about the symptoms may provide an opportunity to notice and interrupt the maladaptive daydreaming.
+- Being aware of symptoms: Keeping others informed about one’s symptoms may provide them with an opportunity to notice and interrupt the maladaptive daydreaming.

-Identifying and avoiding triggers: Keeping a diary of when incidences of maladaptive daydreaming occur can help to identify activities or stimuli that trigger their onset.
+- Identifying and avoiding triggers: Keeping a diary of when maladaptive daydreaming occurs can help a person identify activities or stimuli that trigger it.

-Therapy: This can help identify the triggers and underlying causes of maladaptive daydreaming.
-Therapeutic techniques such as cognitive behaviour therapy (CBT) may help expose underlying issues.
-A therapist might also suggest useful coping techniques.
+- Trying therapy: This can help identify the triggers and underlying causes of maladaptive daydreaming.
+Therapeutic techniques such as cognitive behavioral therapy may help expose any underlying issues.
+A therapist might also suggest some useful coping strategies.

-Medication: It is unlikely that someone’s maladaptive daydreaming would be severe enough to require medication.
-However, a drug known as fluvoxamine can help manage the symptoms.
+- Taking medications: It is unlikely that someone’s maladaptive daydreaming would be severe enough to require medication.
+However, a drug called fluvoxamine can help ease the symptoms.

-Without a formal system of diagnosis, it can be difficult to determine the presence of maladaptive daydreaming or find treatments for the condition.
+Without a formal system of diagnosis, it can be hard to determine the presence of maladaptive daydreaming or find treatments for it.

-However, if symptoms are disrupting daily life, then a person should seek medical help.
+However, if the symptoms are disrupting a person’s daily life, they should seek medical help.

-Identifying and avoiding triggers can also help someone focus on tasks outside of their daydreams.
+Identifying and avoiding the triggers can also help someone focus on tasks outside of their daydreams.

-Although no formal treatment structures are in place, several online communities exist where individuals can share their experiences and seek guidance about the condition.
+Although no formal treatment structures are in place, several online communities exist where individuals can share their experiences and seek guidance about maladaptive daydreaming.